Solo Handling of Plywood

 Plywood to the roof

-Another option is to have an assistant loading the sheets onto the rest, one at a time, while you pull them off from above.
+Another option is to have an assistant load the sheets onto the rest, one at a time, while you pull them off from above.
 This same sort of idea can work, even if you are trying to get the plywood onto a two-story house.
-You would just need longer rails and some rope.
+You would need longer rails and some rope.